speedingplanet/nuix-react/labs/lab-02.md

 - City
 - State

+If you're using Bootstrap, it has a few classes that make tables render nicely:
+- table (yes, the class is actually "table")
+- table-hover
+- table-striped

-Navigate to /users/browse.
+Navigate to /users/list.
 Make sure that the list shows up as expected.

 STOP HERE.